User Guide Cancel

 • To replace a shape path, select the shape path (not the group) in the Composition or Timeline panel.

-2. In the Tools panel, double-click the Rectangle , Rounded Rectangle , Ellipse , Polygon , or Star tool.
+2. In the Tools panel, double-click the Rectangle , , Rounded Rectangle , Ellipse , Polygon , and Star tools.

 Create shapes from text characters